-We partner with organizations like the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), a nonprofit dedicated to reversing the decline of seabird populations through the rescue, rehabilitation and release of ill, injured, abandoned and oiled seabirds.
+We partner with organizations like the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), a nonprofit dedicated to reversing the decline of seabird populations in South Africa through the rescue, rehabilitation and release of ill, injured, abandoned and oiled seabirds.

 The largest threats to the survival of the African penguin are climate change, commercial fishing, plastics, human encroachment, and oil spills.

 Changing ocean temperatures and an increasing need for commercial fishing to feed the rapidly rising human population have created a change in the natural food sources for penguins.
 African Penguins are dependent on specific fish species, such as sardines and anchovies.
 As these fish populations are negatively affected by changing waters and overfishing, penguins must swim further distances to get food.
 This often results in stress on the adults and the inability to bring food back to their chicks, orphaning young penguins that are incapable of obtaining food for themselves.

 Plastics in the ocean are ingested by the fish that penguins eat, which in turn are ingested by the penguins.
 Many animals also become entangled in plastics.
 These plastics are a leading cause of death in seabirds.

 Oil spills destroy African Penguin’s natural habitat and can injure or kill thousands of penguins with each incident.

 Since 2006, SANCCOB has successfully released more than 7,000 chicks back into native range.
 This is important because parent penguins are having to travel further and further for food for their young.
 In addition to sending Zoo staff to work with SANCCOB helping with rehabilitation efforts, the Zoo raises funds to support penguin conservation.